microsoft/VerifiableCredentials-Crypto-SDK-Typescript/libs/sdk/README.md

 Checkout the /samples folder for samples\.
 Have a look at the subtle API examples on github [diafygi](https://github.com/diafygi/webcrypto-examples/)[/](https://github.com/diafygi/webcrypto-examples/)[webcrypto](https://github.com/diafygi/webcrypto-examples/)[\-examples](https://github.com/diafygi/webcrypto-examples/)\.

-Use the SubtleCryptoFactory\.create\('SubtleCryptoNode') factory method to create the default SubtleCrypto API\.
+Use the SubtleCryptoFactory\.create\('SubtleCryptoNode') factory method to create the default Subtle API\.

 ## CryptoFactory